 Shane recently appeared on screen in the feature I Met A Girl, The War The Changed Us and Paper Planes.
 Shane was also the face of STAN’s “Hungry Eyes” campaign.

-A Spare Parts Puppet Theatre Company Associate, tutor and puppeteer, he has performed as a puppeteer in numerous productions including The Little Prince, Cat Balloon, The Man From Snowy River, Spellbound and The Bunyip of Berkeley’s Creek.
+A Spare Parts Puppet Theatre Company Associate, tutor and puppeteer, he has performed as a puppeteer in numerous productions including The Little Prince, String Symphony, Cat Balloon, The Man From Snowy River, Spellbound and The Bunyip of Berkeley’s Creek.

 “If someone gave Shane a TV show, I’d start watching the box again.
 It’s what Australian comedy is supposed to be like.” – Rip It Up